rackerlabs/design-system/_component_design/context-drawer.md

 Consider the following best practices when you construct a context drawer:

-- When the drawer is used to complete an action, such as creating a support ticket, match the drawer title with the action being taken.
+- When the drawer is used to complete an action, such as creating a support ticket, match the drawer title with the action the user is taking.
-- Avoid using generic button labels, such as **Submit**, or **Save** for the submit button.
+- Avoid using generic button labels, such as **Submit**, or **Save**, for the submit button.
 The submit button label must always represent the completion of the action.
-- When the drawer is used to view details of an object, such as a ticket, the drawer title must reflect the object being viewed.
+- When the drawer is used to view details of an object, such as a ticket, the drawer title must reflect the object the user is viewing.
-- When truncation is needed, use middle-truncation to preserve the first and last characters of the string, since they are often the most important.
+- When truncation is needed, use middle-truncation to preserve the first and last characters of the string because they are often the most important.
 Use standard end-truncation as a fallback.
-See [Text Coventions]({{site.baseurl}}/style/punctuation.html#ellipses) for more information about truncation.
+See [Text Conventions]({{site.baseurl}}/style/punctuation.html#ellipses) for more information about truncation.
 - Choose the best drawer size for your content and test your implementation to ensure your content looks good at each breakpoint.
 - Be sure to consider the content that the drawer will cover up.
-If the drawer covers up the most meaningful content, consider using a smaller drawer, or a standalone form page.
+If the drawer covers up the most meaningful content, consider using a smaller drawer or a standalone form page.
 - Do not over-use the drawer, making it a catch-all, junk drawer.
 Sometimes, workflows need their own page, especially when they’re significantly complex.
-- When the drawer is on-screen, page content can be scrolled, but the scrollbar should not be visible.
-This allows the drawer body to scroll if needed, without confusing the user with two visible scroll bars.
+- When the drawer is on-screen, users can scroll page content, but the scrollbar should not be visible.
+This practice allows the drawer body to scroll if needed, without confusing the user with two visible scroll bars.

 {% endcolumn %}